ashutosh1206/Crypton/RSA-encryption/Factorisation-Pollard's_p-1/README.md

 Let the modulus be `N` and its factors be `p` and `q`.
 The factorisation technique described here **works only when p-1 and q-1 have very small prime factors**.

 ## The idea
-We can write from Fermat's Theorem:
+We can write from Fermat's Little Theorem:
 ![equation](Pictures/1.gif), where `p` is a prime and `a` is any positive integer.
 Thus, we can write for any positive integer `k` that,
 ![equation](Pictures/2.gif)